strawberry-development/computer-landscape/terrain/README.md

 # Procedural Terrain Generator

-his project is a 3D procedural terrain generator built using Processing and the PeasyCam library.
+This project is a 3D procedural terrain generator built using Processing and the PeasyCam library.